Binning

 • popupTemplate - Allows you to summarize data in the bin when the user clicks it.

-• labels - Typically used to label each bin with the number of points it represents.
+• labels - Typically used to label each bin with the number of features it contains.

 Examples